BarryCoding/fork-vue3-docs/src/study/essentials/template-syntax.md

   <p>Using v-html directive: <span v-html="rawHtml"></span></p>
 </div>

-Here we're encountering something new.
-The `v-html` attribute you're seeing is called a **directive**.
+The `v-html` attribute is called a **directive**.
 Directives are prefixed with `v-` to indicate that they are special attributes provided by Vue, and as you may have guessed, they apply special reactive behavior to the rendered DOM.
 Here, we're basically saying "keep this element's inner HTML up-to-date with the `rawHtml` property on the current active instance."

 The contents of the `span` will be replaced with the value of the `rawHtml` property, interpreted as plain HTML - data bindings are ignored.
 Note that you cannot use `v-html` to compose template partials, because Vue is not a string-based templating engine.
 Instead, components are preferred as the fundamental unit for UI reuse and composition.